 Geneviève Morin was appointed to the Board of Directors of Investissement Québec in October 2014.

-Ms. Morin has served as Chief Investment Officer for Fondaction CSN, the trade union confederation’s development fund for cooperation and employment, since December 2011.
+Ms. Morin was named Chief Executive Officer of Anges Québec Capital in February 2019.
+For the previous eight years, she served as Chief Investment Officer for Fondaction CSN, the trade union confederation’s development fund for cooperation and employment.
 She previously held the posts of Administration and Finance Coordinator and Chief Financial and Corporate Development Officer for the same organization.

 Before joining Fondaction in 1996, she held various positions with Desjardins Group, including Senior Credit Advisor, Senior Development Advisor and Management Training Officer.
 She also sits on the Board of Directors of Filaction, the Canadian Venture Capital Association and Réseau Capital, where she served as Co-President from 2010 to 2012.